PokeTrails/PokeTrailsDocs/README.md

 - Play, feed and talk to your Pokémon
   - Hear the Pokémon's cry when interacting with it
   - Pokémon has animations and reacts according to interaction user selects
+    - *Note this has been removed from the deployed application, all Pokémon instead play a cry on succcessful interaction*
 - Evolve Pokémon after raising happiness
 - Rename Pokémon with nicknames